Zwennsch/schaumburg-votes/README.md

     2. from command-line in root folder use: flask --app voting fill-user-db

         - this leads to two things:
             1. It will create a new file in instance folder called 'student_pwd.csv' which contains the original students.csv info and an additional column containing a 5 letter password for each user.
             These passwords should be passed individually to each student for login.
             You can delete this file afterwards.
             2. the user table in voting.sqlite gets filled with users and hashed passwords

 - create a courses.csv in the instance folder.
-    It should contain 5 columns:
+    It should contain 6 columns:
-        name, max_participants, teacher, description, img_name
+        classes, name, max_participants, teacher, description, img_name
     for each course you can place an image in the static folder.
     If you don't provide one, a default image will be shown later